codecentric/from-jupyter-to-production-baseimage/README.md

 # From Jupyter to Production

-JupyterLab image for workshop: From Jupyter to Production - production-ready data science projects.
+JupyterLab and Mlflow image for workshop: From Jupyter to Production - production-ready data science projects.

 https://github.com/codecentric/from-jupyter-to-production-workshop

 ## Build & Push

-A github action is defined to push a new version of the image to docker hub for every new commit to the repository.
+A github action is defined to push a new version of the image to Docker Hub every time a new `git tag` is pushed to the repository.
+The git tag is also used for the Docker images.
+An image tag with the git tag and the `latest` tag is published for each Docker build.
 No need to do anything locally, besides testing the build with `docker build .`

 The build is quite memory heavy, so assign a good amount of memory towards the docker engine (minimum 4gb, better 6gb)